Autism Terminology

 Masking

-‘Masking’ refers to the behaviors Autistic people both repress and adopt in order to adapt to societal standards of ‘typical’ behavior.
-Someone who is masking may conceal behaviors they would naturally express, in favor of instead exhibiting behaviors that may make them appear to fit in with their peers.
-It’s like a type of camouflage – people who mask are in a way acting as chameleons, shifting and changing their natural state of behavior to blend in with their environment.
+‘Masking’ refers to the behaviors Autistic people both repress and adopt to adapt to societal standards of ‘typical’ behavior.
+Someone masking may conceal behaviors they would naturally express in favor of exhibiting behaviors that may make them appear to fit in with their peers.
+It’s like a type of camouflage – people who mask are, in a way, acting as chameleons, shifting and changing their natural state of behavior to blend in with their environment.

-Masking may involve changing things including facial expressions, tone of voice, eye contact, body language, and even the way a person speaks.
-Further, it might include taking part in activities or doing things that make the individual uncomfortable, such as wearing clothes that they have sensory sensitivities to, or forcing themselves to make small talk and interact with unfamiliar people.
+Masking may involve changing facial expressions, tone of voice, eye contact, body language, and even how a person speaks.
+It might also involve participating in activities or doing things that make the individual uncomfortable, such as wearing clothes that they have sensory sensitivities to or forcing themselves to make small talk and interact with unfamiliar people.

 Instagram user @neurodivergent_lou described one way they mask: “As an Autistic person, I pretend not to remember the small details about people, in case other people find it odd… It is [sometimes] interpreted as weird, creepy, or assumed that you have a romantic interest in someone if you remember the small details… an Autistic person may pretend not to remember the small details about someone so that it isn’t seen as weird.”